kibs-tech/kibs-tech.github.io/services_posts/software-developer-retainer.md

 ## How much does it cost

-I haven't quite worked that out yet!
-I am open to offers at the moment.
-The retainer will entitle you to up to 8 hours programming and consultancy a month.
+It's surprisingly affordable.
+The retainer will entitle a small business with up to 8 hours programming and consultancy a month.
+First step is to evaluate your current system state and likely requirements so get in touch and we'll take it from there.

 ## Contact